The History of InfoAge Science & History MuseumsRADIO SET SCR-584

 S E C R E T

 a.
 Design approval tests are now in progress at Camp Davis, N. C., on the first production models of Radio Set SCR-584-( ), manufactured by the General Electric Company and Westinghouse Electric & Manufacturing Company.
-To insure that subsequent production equipment will meet the general flight performance requirements of the initial equipments, this Laboratory has recommended to the Chief Signal Officer that, for the next four months, the first equipment delivered by each prime contractor for that month be further tested at Camp Davis, using the automatic recording equipment and skilled personnel available there.
-It is believed that a skeleton test, in which a number of test runs on azimuth, elevation and range accuracy are made, will be sufficient to insure and maintain uniform production characteristics.
-It has been further suggested that the testing of these equipments at Camp Davis start on the 15th of each month, thus allowing ample time for any corrections required as the result of the final Signal Corps Inspection Zone tests.
-It is presumed that by the end of. this series of tests, commencing 15 August, 15 September, 15 October, and 15 November, respectively, reports received from tre field will supplement the test reports from Camp Davis, thus enabling the contractors and this Laboratory to keep further check on performance of production equipments.
+To ensure that subsequent production equipment will meet the general flight performance requirements of the initial equipment, this Laboratory has recommended to the Chief Signal Officer that, for the next four months, the first equipment delivered by each prime contractor for that month be further tested at Camp Davis, using the automatic recording equipment and skilled personnel available there.
+It is believed that a skeleton test, in which a number of test runs on azimuth, elevation and range accuracy are made, will be sufficient to ensure and maintain uniform production characteristics.
+It has been further suggested that the testing of this equipment at Camp Davis starts on the 15th of each month, thus allowing ample time for any corrections required as the result of the final Signal Corps Inspection Zone tests.
+It is presumed that by the end of. this series of tests, commencing 15 August, 15 September, 15 October, and 15 November, respectively, reports received from the field will supplement the test reports from Camp Davis, thus enabling the contractors and this Laboratory to keep a further check on the performance of production equipment.

 b.
 Authorization has been granted to WEMCO and GE to increase the test limit of the follow-up motor on the Position Control Unit BC-1085-( ) in Radio Set SCR-584-( ) from 30 to 5 0 maximum.